vijaysharm/gezzoo-node/README.md

 + Take out all the hardcoded placeit images for avatars and replace them with something from the server
 + Make action dialog boxes look better
 + Validate the state of the game.
 If the state says 'reply', and the user enters the URL for 'board'. forward them to the right page.
++ Unset the controller selection for character select and board

 ###Unit Tests